arnaudbos/i-rant/content/j-on-the-beach-malaga-2017-review.md

   difficult to program*.

-Acknowledging the fact that there is no such thing as a *"one-size-fits-all"* consistency models for applications, Christopher presents us a better approach:
+Acknowledging the fact that there is no such thing as a *"one-size-fits-all"* consistency model for applications, Christopher presents us a better approach:

-Express our application invariants (properties of the system that must always hold true), and provide a way for the system to automatically infer from the application and tailor the consistency choices (feature by feature if you like) based on those invariants to guarantee that no violation occur, this is ***Just-Right Consistency***.
+Express our application invariants (properties of the system that must always hold true), and provide a way for the system to automatically infer from the application and tailor the consistency choices (a.k.a. feature by feature) based on those invariants to guarantee that no violation occur, this is ***Just-Right Consistency***.

 Characteristics of **Just-Right Consistency**:

-* Write *sequential programs* that enforce *application level invariants* and preserve this application behavior *when deployed under concurrency and distribution*.
+* Write *sequential programs* that enforce *application level invariants* and preserve this application behavior *when deployed under*
+  ***concurrency*** *and* ***distribution***.
 * We will have **AP** compatible invariants: under an **AP** system we can guarantee these invariants without synchronization.
 * And **CAP**-sensitive invariants: *one way* VS *two ways* communication